If you become unemployed

 If you travel in Finland or abroad, make sure you can be reached at all times.
 Give, for example, your phone number and address to the TE Office or your municipality’s employment services and inform them how long you plan to stay at your travel destination.

-If you start business activities while you are unemployed, you may receive unemployment benefit for the first 4 months.
+If you start business activities while you are unemployed, you can usually receive unemployment benefit for the first four (4) months.

 Qualifying period

-You may lose your right to daily unemployment allowance for a prescribed time if your unemployment is due to a self-inflicted reason.
+You may lose your right to daily unemployment allowance for a prescribed time if your unemployment is due to or prolonged by a self-inflicted reason.
 This can happen, for example, if: